-The sustainability and funding of the proposed Birth to 3 Area of concentration is strategically planned as part of the program to ensure its successful implementation over the initial five years.
+The sustainability and funding of the proposed Professional area of concentration is strategically planned as part of the program to ensure its successful implementation over the initial five years.
 The program's financial model including the concentration is built upon careful considerations that maximize existing resources and capitalize on the program's foundational model for revenue generation.

-The proposed graduate program and Birth to 3 concentration structure minimally impacts new resources within the University.
-The comprehensive curriculum spans a 1-2-year duration, offering a hybrid learning experience for enrolled students.
+The proposed Professional concentration minimally impacts budgeting or required resources.
+The comprehensive curriculum spans a 1-2-year duration, offering a fully online learning experience for enrolled students.
 The faculty body is comprised of several full-time instructors, along with a team of affiliate faculty.
 Notably, the program foresees financial sustainability during the concentration's establishment phase and anticipates a significant increase in revenue through the implementation of the contemporary program model.

 The program's financial performance reflects a solid fiscal foundation, supported by significant interest in updated coursework centered on inclusive and equitable classroom practices.
-This interest underscores the program and concentration's relevance and appeals to Montessori educators seeking specialized qualifications.
+This interest underscores the program and concentration's relevance and appeals to Montessori professional educators seeking specialized qualifications.
 The careful management of financial particulars within the program ensures minimal initial implementation costs.

 Upon Commission recommendation, implementation of the proposed new Montessori M.Ed.
-Area of Concentration in Birth to Three Education is slated to commence for AY25.
+Professional area of concentration is slated to commence for AY25.
 The roll-out of this concentration aligns with resetting enrollment projections for the Montessori graduate program.
 The program's existing administrative structure is well-equipped to accommodate the new model.
 The proposed program's (including the concentration) financial strategy leverages existing resources, expecting substantial revenue generation, and is sustained by a history of financial resilience within the Montessori program for over 30 years.
 The combination of careful fiscal management and a promising model positions the program and concentration for sustainable success over its initial five years and beyond.